This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-Instant Pot Farro and Wild Rice Pilaf (or Stove Top) with dried cherries, fresh herbs, and toasted hazelnuts adds delicious flavor and texture to your holiday table.
+This Instant Pot Farro and Wild Rice Pilaf with dried cherries, fresh herbs, and toasted hazelnuts adds delicious flavor and texture to your holiday table.
 With your Instant Pot/pressure cooker, you can have this healthy side on your table in less than 45 minutes!
 This recipe first appeared on Pressure Cooking Today where I am a monthly contributor.

 Feliz día de acción de gracias!
 Happy Thanksgiving from Texas’ Rio Grande Valley!
 I hope it has been a wonderful holiday weekend spent with your loved ones...

 We love farro.
 Farro is perhaps more common in Italian cuisine, but it is beginning to catch on in the United States.
+In Italy, farro is likely to be whole or “semi-pearled,” meaning some of the bran remains.
+In the United States, most farro is “pearled.”
+The bran has been removed.
 Wild rice is a natural pairing with farro as both are best with a little bit of a “bite” or tooth to them.
 Mushy grains are not very appetizing.

-My experience in years of cooking wild rice and grains is that cooking liquid varies from one dry batch to the next.
+My experience in years of cooking wild rice and grains is that cooking liquid varies from one dry batch to the next, and one brand to the next.
 The key is to concentrate on getting that al dente texture, and not worry about having all of the liquid absorbed in the cooking process.

 Once you toss that preconceived notion, you may be very pleased with the results!
-Both methods use additional liquid which will get drained off after cooking.
+Both cooking methods – Instant Pot and stove top – use additional liquid which will get drained off after cooking.
 Use a fine mesh sieve to capture the minced herbs.
 I like to save the drained liquid to add to a pot of soup later.

 Whether you use a pressure cooker or your stove top, you will want to sauté the onion or shallots, garlic, and grains in a bit of olive oil prior to cooking.
 I hope you will give this one a try!